arnstein99/piperoller/README.md

 This would direct output from bigprogam to a series of files big.log.0, big.log.1,and so forth.
-The output switches files each time piperoller receives a HUP signal: killall -HUP logroller
+The output switches files each time piperoller receives a HUP signal: killall -HUP piperoller